Gobi Avedian: Re-trial and commutation of death penalty

 Gobi Avedian was the second drug convict on death row to be acquitted by the Court of Appeal in October 2020, after 38-year-old Penang-born Beh Chew Boo who was acquitted just six days prior to Gobi's acquittal.
 Beh was at first sentenced to death for importing methamphetamine by the High Court in January 2020 before the Court of Appeal acquitted him and he returned to Malaysia since his release in March 2021.

 Gobi's case was also the first capital case in Singapore's legal history where a death sentence was revoked on a review by the Court of Appeal after exhausting all the usual avenue of appeals.

-Gobi is currently serving his 15-year jail term since the date of his remand in December 2014.
-According to Gobi's lawyer M Ravi, Gobi has been maintaining good behaviour while behind bars, and he will be eligible for an early release from prison on parole in December 2024 after serving at least two-thirds of his sentence (10 years).
+Gobi's sentence was backdated to the date of his remand in December 2014.
+His lawyer told the press that with the possibility of parole for good behaviour after at least two-thirds of his sentence, Gobi would likely be released in 2024 after serving ten years out of his 15-year sentence.

 Counter lawsuits

 After his second acquittal, Gobi filed a lawsuit against the prosecutors who prosecuted him in the original trial, claiming that the prosecution had "abused their powers and acted in bad faith by improperly performing a legal act which resulted in harm to the plaintiff", and have "breached their fundamental duties to assist in the administration of justice", but it was dismissed on 15 April 2021, based on the baseless and "entirely without merit" claims Gobi made in his lawsuit.

 Not only that, Ravi accused the prosecution in charge of the 2018 appeal for being "overzealous" in prosecuting Gobi and causing him to serve wrongful detention on death row.
 The Attorney-General's Chambers refuted Ravi's claims because the appeal was correctly made in the right context at that time when the landmark ruling of Adili's case was not issued, and they demanded that Ravi retract his allegations and make an apology, but Ravi did not comply.
 As such, the AGC filed a disciplinary complaint to the Law Society of Singapore against him for possible professional misconduct.
 The disciplinary tribunal later dismissed a misconduct charge against Ravi as they find him making a contextually fair criticism of the prosecution's inconsistency between both their respective cases in Gobi's trial and their 2018 appeal, as attributed to the absence of the "Adili" landmark ruling in the previous court proceedings before Gobi's second acquittal, but the tribunal still made out a misconduct charge against Ravi since he claimed that the prosecution in charge of Gobi's case were the "wrongdoers" in his 2020 comments.
 The prosecution's appeal against the dismissal of Ravi's first charge of misconduct was rejected by the High Court on 12 May 2022.
+Subsequently, for the other charges of misconduct, Ravi was suspended from legal practice for five years since 22 March 2023.